Skip to main content

 Regardless of how an officer reacts to your refusal to allow a search, providing any physical resistance to a search will likely result in temporary detention or even an arrest.

-On the other hand, an illegal search is not a grant of immunity from prosecution.
-Police might have enough evidence to support a conviction.
-Or they may find some exception to the exclusionary rule that would allow them to present the evidence uncovered during an illegal search.
+An illegal search is not a grant of immunity from prosecution.
+Police might have enough evidence to support a conviction despite the court's exclusion of evidence.
+Alternatively, they may find some exception to the exclusionary rule.
+Such an exception would allow them to present the evidence uncovered during an illegal search.

 Police conduct a search when they are looking for evidence or contraband.
-If evidence is found, but the defense claims that the search was illegal, the court will consider two questions:
+When challenging the validity of a search, the court will consider two questions:

 2. Was that expectation of privacy reasonable (usually based on societal attitudes)?

-The Fourth Amendment protects the right to of people "to be secure in their persons, house, papers, and effects."
-So, possessions that are stored in a house, dwelling, or other building are generally considered to be private.
-If the police have to enter a building in order to get a look at something, they generally need a search warrant to do so.
+The Fourth Amendment protects the right of people "to be secure in their persons, house, papers, and effects."
+Thus, possessions stored in a house, dwelling, or other building are generally considered private.
+If the police have to enter a building to see something, they generally need a search warrant.

 However, there are situations where police can search and seize property without a warrant.
-Timely searches to prevent destruction of evidence are allowed because the situation demands prompt action by the police.
+Timely searches to prevent the destruction of evidence are allowed because the situation demands prompt action.
+These are known as exigent circumstances.

-In general, law enforcement officers have been allowed to take aerial photographs from above a home.
-New drone technology has made this a controversial issue, however, as the quality and precision of drone photography seems to intrude upon privacy.
-A recent court decision found that low-flying drone photography could trigger the requirement for a warrant.
+Law enforcement officers have been allowed to take aerial photographs from above a home.
+However, new drone technology has made this controversial, as the quality and precision of drone photography seem to intrude upon privacy.
+Low-flying drone photography could trigger the requirement for a warrant.

-Technology can also be used to eavesdrop on conversations, but courts have set limitations.
-When listening to conversations, police cannot use hi-tech equipment to listen in private places without having a warrant.
+Law enforcement can also use technology to eavesdrop on conversations, but courts have set limitations.
+When listening to conversations, police cannot use equipment like wiretaps to listen in private places without having a warrant.
 Otherwise, that act of surveillance is considered an illegal search.

-Generally speaking, the more sophisticated the listening or photography equipment, the more likely it will be that the police will be required to obtain a warrant using it.
+Generally speaking, the more sophisticated the listening or photography equipment, the more likely it will be that the police must obtain a warrant to use it.

-There is, of course, an exception for consent.
-When consent is provided to an officer who wants to search, the right to challenge the a warrantless is waived, even if damning evidence is discovered.
-Additionally, if an officer is present on private property for a legitimate reason (perhaps pursuing a felon), any contraband that is in plain sight is fair game to be seized, even without a search warrant.
+There is, of course, a consent exception.
+When a suspect consents to a search, they waive their right to challenge the search, even if the officer discovers evidence.
+Additionally, suppose an officer is present on private property for a legitimate reason (perhaps in hot pursuit of a felon).
+In that case, any contraband in plain sight is fair to seize, even without a search warrant.

-search warrant is a written order issued by a judge or magistrate that gives law enforcement permission to search a location or a person.
-A search warrant also gives law enforcement permission to seize not just evidence, but also people, contraband, information (digital or paper), and biological material.
+search warrant is a written order issued by a judge or magistrate.
+It gives law enforcement permission to search a location or a person.
+A search warrant also permits law enforcement to seize evidence, people, contraband, information (digital or paper), and biological material.
 Some warrants permit police to use electronic surveillance devices.

 The warrant is typically addressed to law enforcement, informing officers: